Dunno on the Moon: Beginning

 Roly-Poly, after abandoning Dunno to his fate, is trying to stifle the voice of conscience with continuous absorption of food.
 Eventually, he ate a year's supply of food in the rocket in four days.
 Deciding to go in search of food, he returns to the cave, falls inside of the Moon, but as a result of rotation of the "inner Moon" found himself in another place.
-Unlike Dunno, Roly-Poly, as a more cautious and practical shorty, quickly learns the essence of commodity-money relations.
+Unlike Dunno, Roly-Poly, as a more cautious and practical Mite, quickly learns the essence of commodity-money relations.
 In addition, he gets lucky from the outset and he opens a new market niche — sale of salt.
 He quickly gets richer, hires workers for the salt production, but soon go bankrupt, unable to compete with owners of large factories, led by Dracula — the owner of the coast with raw salt.
 After the bankruptcy Roly-Poly becomes "Twister" — a worker at an amusement park, actuating rides.
 After some time he joins the "Society of Free Twisters" (Trade union analogue).